techniq/mui-downshift/README.md

 For examples of `<MuiDownshift>` in action, see [demo](https://techniq.github.io/mui-downshift/) or view the [source](https://github.com/techniq/mui-downshift/tree/master/stories)

 ### Features
-- Windowing (performance)
+- Uses windowing for performance (via [react-virtualized](https://github.com/bvaughn/react-virtualized))
-- Asynchronous loading of items including infinite scrolling
+- Asynchronous loading of items
+  - Infinite scrolling
+  - Paginated loading
+  - Delayed loading of items until menu is opened
+- Control openining menu on input focus (or only on explict toggle)
+- Control height of menu based on number of items or pixels
-- Customizable rendering - see `getInputProps`, `getListItemProps`, etc
+- Customizable rendering (see `getInputProps`, `getListItemProps`, etc)

 ### Props
 Property | Type | Required | Description